zuplo/docs/docs/articles/securing-your-backend.md

 For customers on our managed dedicated plan, we can provide custom networking to connect your backend to Zuplo.
-This can include using VPC connectivity capabilities from your cloud provider (i.e. AWS, Azure, GCP, etc.) such as AWS Transit Gateway, PrivateLink, or VPC Peering to connect to your backend services.
+This can include using VPC connectivity capabilities from your cloud provider (for example AWS, Azure, GCP, etc.) such as AWS Transit Gateway, PrivateLink, or VPC Peering to connect to your backend services.

 For more details on networking options for managed dedicated customers, see our